-The only exceptions are trees in or edging yards, visual screens and trees or shrub species specified by NHESP in the Priority Habitat of state-listed species.
+The only exceptions are state listed species specified by NHESP in Priority Habitat.
 All exceptions, however, must be maintained at an acceptable height or condition that will not exceed minimum vegetation clearance distances from the lines before the next maintenance cycle.